 If you haven’t filed for unemployment, you probably should.
 Like, right now.
 A lot of people have started receiving their benefits, and their $1,200 stimulus checks, so things are starting to move along.

-How to Check Your Eligibility for Unemployment
+How to Check Your Independent Contractor Unemployment Eligibility

 Right now, there are a lot of people wondering: Can you file for unemployment as an independent contractor?